BOOK ONLINE

 6. When can I have sex after my vasectomy?

 You can resume sexual activity whenever you feel comfortable.
-We advise you refrain from sexual intercourse for 48-72 hours after the procedure.
 Make sure to use contraception until we confirm in writing that your vasectomy has been successful.

 7. How long will it take to recover after having a vasectomy?